JulietteG/marble/README.md

 ./mlp.py <train|test> [options]
 ```

 where "train" will run the training program and "test" will run the testing program.
-Not that model files must exist for the training program to run run.
+Note that model files must exist for the training program to run run.

 The command-line options are: